oowl logo

 opencode

 Launch from your project root.
-OpenCode picks up opencode.jsonc and the agents in .opencode/.
+OpenCode picks up the config and agents from .opencode/.

 Talk to dispatcher